 Master of Fine Arts in Art

-The Department of Art & Art History at the University of Mississippi is committed to developing a foundation for understanding art history and studio art methodologies through focus on hands-on, practical, and theoretical approaches.
+The Department of Art & Art History is committed to developing a foundation for understanding art history and studio art methodologies through focus on hands-on, practical, and theoretical approaches.
 The department promotes a broad, yet thorough education in the arts in a Liberal Arts context, that through undergraduate and graduate programs yield highly qualified life-long learners with effective creative problem solving, critical thinking, visual and verbal and written communication skills.
 It also serves the educational needs of studio art and art history majors and a diverse clientele, while recognizing the value of the individual.
 It supports a highly qualified faculty and staff while providing an environment that encourages scholarly and creative development.
 New technology is integrated into an atmosphere that stresses effective technical skills, and creates a community of individuals who provide service to their discipline and the larger community through the application and dissemination of expertise and knowledge.

-The Department of Art & Art History at the University of Mississippi was established in 1948, one hundred years after the University first offered a session.
-The Department was the result of years of effort by then Chancellor J. D. Williams who was awarded a grant from the General Education Board, a branch of the Rockefeller Foundation, to study the feasibility of an art school in Mississippi.
-The result was that the first public art department in the state.
+The Department of Art & Art History was established in 1948, one hundred years after the university first offered classes.
+The department was the result of years of effort by then Chancellor J. D. Williams who was awarded a grant from the General Education Board, a branch of the Rockefeller Foundation, to study the feasibility of an art school in Mississippi.
+The result was the first public art department in the state.

-In 1981, the Board of Trustees of the Mississippi Institutions of Higher Learning assigned to the Department the mission role to develop art within the state and to become nationally competitive.
-In 1982, the Department received initial accreditation from the National Association of Schools of Art and Design (NASAD).
+In 1981, the Board of Trustees of the Mississippi Institutions of Higher Learning assigned to the department the mission role to develop art within the state and to become nationally competitive.
+In 1982, the department received initial accreditation from the National Association of Schools of Art and Design (NASAD).

 When the Department of Art & Art History was located in either Bryant Hall or Brevard Hall (Old Chemistry)